NuttapolCha/design-patterns-go/README.md

 3. The business ask you to add new duck type, a `DecoyDuck` which is *cannot fly and cannot quack*.
 Let's see how you can add a new duck type.

 4. Now, we are in the middle game!
-The ReadheadDuck is now tried and no longer flyable.
+The ReadheadDuck is now Tired and no longer flyable.
 Business wants the `ReadheadDuck` is flyable at the beginning of the game but cannot fly at the middle game.
 How you gonna implement this?
 Please notice that whether you are violating the *Open/Close Principle* or not?

     ```go
     func main() {